Does Intermittent Fasting Increase Longevity?

 Fasting Helps to Stimulate FOXO3

-FOXO3 can be stimulated into activity through the practice of calorie restriction and intermittent fasting, and high-intensity exercise
+FOXO3 activation can be achieved via calorie restriction, intermittent fasting, and high-intensity exercise.

-Besides fasting, some kind of certain dietary components can boost FOXOS genes, such as:
+Besides fasting, certain dietary components can boost FOXOS genes, such as:

 Optimize Your Mineral Intake For Better Health